MewX/vsfiltermod/readme.txt

 VSFilterMod (with x64 and SSE2 support)

-Additional Features: png textures, some gradients, distorsion, nonlinear moves, moveable vector clip, vertical spacing and some other stuff.
+Additional Features: png textures, gradients, distorsion, nonlinear moves, moveable vector clip, vertical spacing and some other stuff.